cthing/meazure/support/qa/TestPlan.md

 1. Exit Meazure
 1. Uninstall the program
 1. After uninstall, verify the following:
-   1. Meazure entry has been removed from the Programs menu
+   1. Meazure entry has been removed from the Start menu
    1. Desktop icon has been removed
    1. Program folder and all subfolders have been removed
 1. Using the ***Registry Editor***, delete the ***HKCU/Software/C Thing Software*** key
 1. Install the previous version of Meazure
 1. Start the old version
 1. Exit Meazure
-1. Install the latest version of Meazure without the desktop icon, help or profiles
+1. Install the latest version of Meazure accepting all defaults
 1. Verify the old version has been uninstalled
 1. After installation is complete verify the following:
    1. Meazure entry appears on Programs menu
-   1. No desktop or icon tray icons are present
+   1. Desktop is present
-   1. In the program folder, verify that an empty Profiles subfolder exists
+   1. In the folder ***C:\Program Files\Meazure***, verify that the ***Profiles*** subfolder exists and is populated with sample profiles
 1. Start Meazure and verify that the help menu is disabled.
 Exit Meazure
-1. Uninstall Meazure
-1. Install Meazure accepting all defaults

 ## Cursor Tool